-An employee may elect to continue his/her health plan coverage during the military leave.
-The maximum period of coverage for the employee and his/her dependents shall be either 24 months from the beginning of the leave or until the day after the employee fails to apply for or return to employment, whichever is less.
+An employee may elect to continue health plan coverage during the military leave.
+The maximum period of coverage for the employee and any dependents shall be either 24 months from the beginning of the leave or until the day after the employee fails to apply for or return to employment, whichever is less.
 (38 USC 4317; 20 CFR 1002.164)